Fireworks flying off shelves across metro

 Heiden says they have a supply, despite some suppliers having issues getting fireworks out of port and into Kansas this year.

-Heiden says his supplier anticipated the demand early and has not relented on working to get a large supply for this year.
+Heiden says his supplier anticipated the demand early and has not relented to get a large supply for this year.

 Families got out early on Sunday to start the party.

-Fireworks in Wichita city limits need to be approved by the City of Wichita fire department.
+Fireworks in Wichita city limits need to be approved by the Wichita Fire Department.

 That means fireworks with spark under six feet.